 All the game reserves that we recommend are self-drive reserves so we will show you how photographing from vehicles can bring great rewards.

-Currently we drive a Toyota 4X4 but in the past we have driven a Land Rover, various Jeeps and even a Toyota Camry that performed better than one of our previous 4X4s!
+Currently we drive a Toyota Fortuner 4X4 but in the past we have driven a Land Rover, various Jeeps, a Toyota Prado and even a Toyota Camry that performed better than our Freelander!

 There are various window pods or window mounts available such as the Rue Groofwinpod (ground-roof-window pod), the Kirk Window Mount, both made in the USA to the Eckla Eagle Car Door Lens Support that is made in Europe and the Badger window mount and cheaper CamStedi window mounts, both made in South Africa...